 No matter how great your strategy is at the executive level, you have to communicate a clear vision supported by the company’s mission statement to everyone.
 If you don’t have departmental goals and objectives clearly defined right down the line they won’t be implemented.

-It’s a myth that all leaders are born, not made; adult learning is a crucial component in training your managers on how to motivate the staff through good communication and effective management strategies.
+It’s a myth that all leaders are born, not made.
+Correspondingly, adult learning is a crucial component in training your managers on how to motivate the staff through good communication and effective management strategies.

-Employee leadership training will bring about permanent benefits and ensure that your managers have the skills to implement the corporate strategies on which the success of your business depends.
+Employee leadership training will bring about permanent benefits.
+In fact, it’ll ensure that your managers have the skills to implement strategies on which the success of your business depends.

-Strategy and tactics are constantly confused; this may cause friction and poor performance from good employees who feel frustrated by the poor organization of these important functions.
+The confusion between tactics and strategy may cause friction and poor performance from good employees.
+Likewise, they might feel frustrated by the poor organization of these important functions.
 Employers need to face organizational problems instead of ignoring them.

 Mind mapping can be a helpful way to look at some of these problems.
-They can allow employers to streamline their whole operation through a series of steps and participatory exercises aimed at drawing upon the experiential knowledge the employees already possess.
+They can allow employers to streamline their whole operation through a series of steps and participatory exercises.
+This helps draw upon knowledge and experience from employees.

 Many companies have not carefully thought out how they will go about decision-making.
-Brain-based education and concept mapping bring all of these types of problems out into the open and provide training on how to develop a common process upon which to base all important decisions.
+Brain-based education and concept mapping bring all of these types of problems out into the open.
+Provide training on how to develop a common process upon which to base all important decisions.

 This can make a huge difference to annual profits, as costly mistakes cease to drain away money.
 Concept mapping teaches executives and managers the importance of basing their decisions on solid market research, customer feedback, and the opinions of the office workers.

 Do you really know the amount of hidden creativity, aka intellectual capital, there is within your organization?
-You should find out, because if you have people on your payroll who are not given a chance to contribute to the business and the overall operation and development of innovative new products, you are just wasting their talent and your investment in them.
+You should find out.
+If you have people on payroll that don’t contribute, you’re essentially wasting their talent and your investment in them.

 The idea that only a few special people can be creative is misleading.
 Your whole staff can offer many different points of view which should all go into the mix, because innovation demands novel ideas.
 Concept mapping focuses on showing all workers how to develop their creativity and contribute to the overall success of their organization.